kevinolega/callcentertrainingtips/assets/pages/cta/promos.md

 description: These are our current call center training offers.
 permalink: /promos/
 ---
+## WHAT ARE PEOPLE SAYING ABOUT OUR TRAINING
 {% include featured-testimonial-01.html %}
 {% include featured-testimonial-02.html %}
 {% include featured-testimonial-03.html %}